No new deaths, but 16 more confirmed COVID-19 cases reported in Cleveland

-Health officials said the new confirmed cases include males and females whose ages range from under 20-years-old to their 90s.
+Health officials said the new confirmed cases include males and females whose ages range from their 20s to their 80s.

 CDPH is working to identify their close contacts who would require testing or monitoring for COVID-19 symptoms.

-According to health officials, one case was transferred when they learned the individual was not a Cleveland resident.

-The Ohio Department of Health announced there were 22 deaths and an additional 656 COVID-19 cases reported in Ohio over the last 24 hours.
+The Ohio Department of Health announced there were four deaths and an additional 1,079 COVID-19 cases reported in Ohio over the last 24 hours.

-The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths and recoveries in Cleveland by selected demographics.
+The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths, and recoveries in Cleveland by selected demographics.
 View the dashboard here.

-For individuals’ privacy, CDPH will not be releasing any additional demographic info related to COVID-19 cases aside from age range and gender.
+CDPH does not release any additional demographic info related to COVID-19 cases aside from age range and gender for the privacy of the individuals.

 Copyright 2020 WOIO.
 All rights reserved.